-The work, the purposive activity, the mediation, the self-directive process, the subject in the objective movement, and the objective movement in the subject or mind which Hegel calls Science is in fact not only a Preface to his Philosophy, but to the entire human spirit as it has developed through thousands of years, historically, nationally, internationally, and as it is going to develop via opporing all contemporary philosophies from mysticism to Kantianism--ell this on the day after, so to speak, the French Revolution, which demands the reorganization of all previous thought.
-With Hegel, "immanent" rhythm and strenuous toil are one and the same thing.
+The work, the purposive activity, the mediation, the self-directive process, the subject in the objective movement, and the objective movement in the subject or mind which Hegel calls Science is in fact not only a Preface to his Philosophy, but to the entire human spirit as it has developed through thousands of years, historically, nationally, internationally, and as it is going to develop via oppo sing all contemporary philosophies from mysticism to Kantianism -- all this on the day after, so to speak, the French Revolution, which demands the reorganization of all previous thought.
+With Hege!, "immanent" rhythm and strenuous toil are one and the same thing.
 And finally, the man puts his faith in the public rather than the philosophers, "those 'representatives' who are like the dead burying their dead." (p.
-130) This man was really saying, "To hell with all parties (representatives) who are out to lead."
-And instead, he was hewing a pathway to Science which would reach "a position where, in consequence, its exposition coincides with just this very point, this very stage of the science proper of mind.
-And finally, when it grasps this, its own essence, it will connote the nature of absolute knowledge itself." (p.
+130) This man was really saying, "To hell with all parties (represen-tatives) who are out to lead."
+And instead, he was hewing a pathway to Science which would reach "a position where it conservances its expectiton coincides with which would reach "a position where, in consequence, its exposition coincides with just this very point, this very stage of the science proper of mind.
+And finally, when it grasps this, its own essence, it will connote the nature of absolute know-ledge itself." (p.
 145)

-To return to the last section of this first major division-Reason-we see here the first Hegelian development of actuality, that is to say, the reality of the objective world and the reality of thought.
+To return to the last section of this first major division -- Reason -- we see here the first Hegelian development of actuality, that is to say, the reality of the objective world and the reality of thought.
 The historic period is the one which preceded his own, or the period before the French Revolution.
-There is an awakening of the scientific world of thought which sees beyond the empirical, but cannot unify the objective and subjective.
-He hits out against both Kent's "Table of Categories" and the "Abstract empty idealism" of Fichte.
+There is an swakening of the scientific world of thought which sees beyond the empirical, but cannot unify the objective and subjective.
+He hits out against both Kant's "Table of Categories" and the "Abstract empty idealism" of Fichte.
 Of Kant's discovery he says, "But to pick up the various categories again in any sort of way as a kind of happy find, hit upon, e.g., in the different judgments, and then to be content so to accept them, must really be regarded as an outrage on scientific thinking." (p.
 277)

 He, therefore, proceeds to examine the process of observation, both of organic nature and of self-consciousness.
 The sections on the so-called laws of thought are quite hilarious, and are a perfect slap at modern psychoanalysis, of which he knew nothing then.
-Indeed, if anyone thinks that the very long section on Phrenology merely reveals the backward state of science at that time, and not our age, he fails to understand that thought or, for that matter, feeling, have no meaning apart from the reality with which thought is concerned, and which builds up "feelings."
+Indeed, if anyone thinks that the very long section on Fhrenology merely reveals the backward state of science at that time, and not our age, he fails to understand that thought or, for that matter; feeling, heve no meaning apart from the reality with which thought is concerned, and which builds up "feelings."